naturalis/nepenthes-3dpca/code/galaxy_code/README.md

 /code/galaxy_code

-Converter_dta_to_csv:
+Converter:
-* Convert one .dta file to a .csv file
+* Convert .dta files to a .csv file

-Converter_multiple_dta_to_csv2:
-* convert multiple .dta files to one merged .csv file

 Procustes:
 * Procustes fitting to scale rotate and translate the objects.
-Use procrustes first for PCA.
+Use Procrustes first for PCA.

 PCA:
-* Execute a principle component analyses on procrustes coordinates.
+* Execute a Principle Component analyses on Procrustes coordinates.

-Plottool:
+PCA plot:
 * Makes a plot with principle components on the axis.

-plotPCACsize:
+Csize plot:
 * Makes a plot with a principle component and the centroid size of the object

-barplot:
+Variance plot:
 * Makes a barplot with variance

+ReMarker:
+* Correct landmarks (.dta) based on the symmetry

+Convert ply:
+* Convert ply to ply

+Rotate:
+* Rotate an object based on calibration points

+ReConstructor:
+* Reconstruct holes and dents in a 3D object (.ply) based on symmetry

 Galaxy